-222 b) Almería Observatory.
-In 1949, the IGN decided to expand the Seismic Station of Almería, created in 1911, with a 223 geomagnetic section.
-New geomagnetic pavilions were projected, whose works ended in 1954 (Morencos, 1964).
-This 224 observatory was equipped with a set of La Cour variometers to record the variations of the geomagnetic field.
-The absolute 225 instrumentation initially available was one declinometer with an oscillation box by Sartorius and one earth inductor by Wind.
-226 They were updated by a set of Askania-Werke instruments: a QHM, a BMZ and an earth inductor.
-With the new 227 instrumentation, Almería Observatory could take continuous measurements since 1st January 1955.
-They were published 228 continuously in the yearbooks of the observatory until 1989 when the observatory stopped its activity.
-The growth of the city 229 of Almería that surrounded the observatory had made that the measurements were highly disturbed.
+In 1949, the IGN decided to expand the seismic station of Almería, created in 1911, with a geomagnetic section.
+New geomagnetic pavilions were projected, the works of which ended in 1954 (Morencos, 1964).
+This observatory was equipped with a set of La Cour variometers to record the variations in the geomagnetic field.
+The absolute instrumentation initially available was one declinometer with an oscillation box by Sartorius and one earth inductor by Wind.
+They were updated by one earth inductor (Askania Werke) and a set of Anderson & Sorensen instruments: a quartz horizontal magnetometer (QHM) and a balance magnetometer zero (BMZ).
+With the new instrumentation, Almería Observatory could take continuous measurements from 1 January 1955.
+These were published continuously in the yearbooks of the observatory until 1989 when the observatory stopped its activity.
+The growth of the city of Almería that surrounded the observatory had made it that the measurements were highly disturbed.